-The pins described in Table 14 constitute the physical interface between the programming device of the user and the serial port of the AD9204.
-The SCLK and CSB pins function as inputs when using the SPI interface.
+The pins described in Table 14 constitute the physical interface between the programming device of the user and the serial port of the AD9269.
+The SCLK pin and the CSB pin function as inputs when using the SPI interface.
 The SDIO pin is bidirectional, functioning as an input during write phases and as an output during readback.